mpope9/offline_search.wasm/README.md

 In comparision to `Tinysearch`:
 1) Written in C.
-   * Tinysearch is written in rust, and requires Cargo for installation.
+   * Tinysearch is written in rust, and requires Cargo and a rather large toolchain for installation.
-   * offline-search.wasm is written mostly in C and Javascript, and only relies on Node.js to be installed.
+   * offline-search.wasm is written mostly in C and Javascript, and only relies on Node.js with few dependencies to build the index, and uses vanilla Javascript for the browser.
    * I believe this is more 'familiar' to those in the web world.
 2) Smaller index size.
    * Tinysearch utilizes [Bloom Filters](https://en.wikipedia.org/wiki/Bloom_filter) to create indexes.
    * offline-search.wasm utilizes [xor_filters](https://github.com/FastFilter/xor_singleheader) to create indexes.
 These are smaller in size than Bloom Filters, and have a smaller false positive rate.
 3) More features
    * Stemming through the PorterStemmer.
-  * [Stop word](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-stop-tokenfilter.html) filtering, which should result in even smaller binaries.
+   * Stop word filtering.
+   * Mapped URL compression.

+The combination of stemming and stop word filtering ultimately end up creating a smaller binary.
+Removing non-critial words and reducing prefixes and suffixes allows for more overlap in overall words. this in turn allows for a smaller library.

 # TODOs
 * Non docker builds (pass cmd args to npm build)